tas50/killerbee/README.md

                 a target device.
 May be able to reset the device's PAN ID or Channel
 + zbfakebeacon  -  Spoofs beacon frames, either spamming them or on response to seeing a beacon request come through.
 + zbopenear    -  Assists in data capture where devices are operating on multiple channels or fast-frequency-hopping.
 It assigns multiple interfaces sequentially across all channels.
 + zbassocflood -  Repeatedly associate to the target PANID in an effort to cause the device to crash from too many connected stations.
 + zbconvert    -  Convert a packet capture from Libpcap to Daintree SNA format, or vice-versa.
-+ zbdsniff     -  Captures ZigBee traffic, looking for NWK frames and over-the-air key provisioning.
++ zbdsniff     -  Captures Zigbee traffic, looking for NWK frames and over-the-air key provisioning.
 When a key is found, zbdsniff prints the key to stdout.
 The sample packet capture `sample/zigbee-network-key-ota.dcf` can be used to demonstrate